Nothing better than a delicious bowl of Cinnamon Oat Rhubarb Crumble - sweet tangy stewed rhubarb topped with a yummy golden cinnamon oat topping.

 I used a handy bag of frozen rhubarb I had in the freezer, but you can use fresh if you have some available where you are, or if you are lucky enough to grow it yourself in the garden.

-These Rhubarb crumble would be perfect with additional fruit added in too like strawberries, apples or berries, just be sure to adjust the syn value if you do.
-As I use a Healthy Extra B serving of Rhubarb to keep the syns as low as possible.
-The benefit in that is that it leaves you plenty of syns to add some light cream or even custard if you want to or if you really like to save as many syns as possible serve with some syn free yoghurt or quark.
-For me, though it has to be the more indulgent topping if I am going to enjoy this, so I will always serve crumble with cream, custard or you could even choose your favourite flavour of low syn ice cream.
+These Rhubarb crumble would be perfect with additional fruit added in too like strawberries, apples or berries, just be sure to adjust value if you do.
+As I use a healthy serving of Rhubarb to keep the cals as low as possible.
+The benefit in that is that it leaves you plenty of calories to add some light cream or even custard if you want to or if you really like to save as many calories as possible serve with some calories free yoghurt or quark.
+For me, though it has to be the more indulgent topping if I am going to enjoy this, so I will always serve crumble with cream, custard or you could even choose your favourite flavour of low calorie ice cream.
 Halo Top I hear you shout!!

-TO MAKE THIS DELICIOUS LOW SYN RHUBARB CRUMBLE YOU WILL NEED THE FOLLOWING KITCHEN ITEMS.
+TO MAKE THIS DELICIOUS Rhubarb Crumble YOU WILL NEED THE FOLLOWING KITCHEN ITEMS.

 - Kitchen Scales